mfx9/mrtp/README.md

 Released as open source software under the GNU GPL v3.0 license (see COPYING).

-Mrtp builds up on the idea of my earlier program, mrt, that I wrote back in 2005 in pure C. The "P" in the name indicates "plus" or "progress".
+Mrtp builds up on the idea of my earlier program, mrt, that I wrote back in 2005 in pure C. The "p" in the name indicates "plus" or "progress".

 Essentially, the purpose of writing Mrtp was to refresh my knowledge